Cold War in Asia: Korean War 1950–1953

-Split with USSR
+Chinese split with USSR

-Beijing was very pleased that the success of the Soviet Union in the space race – the original Sputniks – demonstrated that the international communist movement had caught up in high technology with the Americans.
-Mao assumed that the Soviets now had a military advantage and should step up the Cold War; Khrushchev knew that the Americans were well ahead in military uses of space.
-The strains multiplied, quickly making a dead letter of the 1950 alliance, destroying the socialist camp unity, and affected the world balance of power.
-The split started with Nikita Khrushchev De-Stalinization program.
-It angered Mao, who admired Stalin.
-Moscow and Beijing became worldwide rivals, forced communist parties around the world to take sides; many of them split, so that the pro-Soviet communists were battling the pro-Chinese communists for local control of the left-wing forces in much of the world.
+Beijing was pleased that the success of the Soviet Union in the space race – the original Sputniks – demonstrated that the international communist movement had caught up in the area of high technology with the Americans.
+Mao assumed that the Soviets now had a military advantage and should step up the Cold War but Khrushchev knew that the Americans were well ahead in military uses of space.
+However, ties between the two countries frayed, quickly making a dead letter of the 1950 alliance, destroying the socialist camp unity, and affected the world balance of power.
+The split started with Nikita Khrushchev De-Stalinization program which angered Mao as he admired Stalin.
+Moscow and Beijing became rivals and forced communist parties around the world to take sides.